 You can add a phone number by going to the "Resources" tab.
 Select "Add New Resource," then click "Phone Number" and "Add New Phone Number."
 Please note that you will need to add credit to your account before purchasing a new phone number.

-You can choose the Area Code and Rate Center of your phone number by using the drop-down menus.
+You can choose your phone number’s area code and rate center by using the drop-down menus.
 For more information about these options, check out our business phone number availability blog.
-Lastly, choose your newly created Business Hour Rule as the destination for the number.
+Lastly, choose your newly created business hour rule as the destination for the number.
 This will ensure that calls made to this number will follow the rules you created in the previous step.

-The OnSIP app is a browser-based phone with all the capabilities of a business desk phone.
+The OnSIP app is a softphone with all the capabilities of a business desk phone.
 We recommend that you use the OnSIP app while you're waiting for your physical phones to arrive, if you ordered any at all.
-With today's technology, there's nothing wrong with using softphones or webphones exclusively.

-You can access the OnSIP app here.
+You can install the OnSIP desktop/mobile app from here, or you can use the web app here.
 Your team can log into the app with the SIP addresses they received in their welcome email.
 Once they're logged into the OnSIP app, they can make inbound/outbound voice and video calls, use presence, send instant messages, and access their voicemail manager, along with a variety of other business phone features.